thegallagher/cakephp-cart-plugin/README.md

 If you do not want to add it as submodule just clone it instead of doing submodule add

 	git clone git://github.com/burzum/Cart.git

+If you use another user model class in your application other than User you'll need to configure the plugin to use that model:

+	Configure::write('Cart.models.User', 'AppUser');

 ## Support